kdheepak/blog/src/posts/47-package-names-in-language-ecosystems.md

 ---
 title: Do developers alliterate package and language names?
 tags: analysis
-keywords: python, julia, rust
+keywords: python, julia, rust, R
 summary: I was curious how package names were chosen in various language ecosystems.
 date: 2022-07-29T01:47:12-0600
 ---

-I'm interested in understanding if there was a trend in choosing package names in various programming ecosystems.
+Is there a trend in choosing package names in various programming ecosystems?
-Specifically, I wanted to know if package authors choose package names that are alliterated with the name of the programming language.
+Do package authors choose names for their packages that are alliterated with the name of the programming language?

-We can "bucket" the package names by their starting letter and count the number of packages in each bucket, also known as a frequency plot.
+Let's venture to find out.

 First let's install a couple of useful packages.